Mark Cohen (surgeon): Awards

-In 2007, Cohen was awarded the Bank of Montreal Arista award organized by the Young Chamber of Commerce of Montreal as Quebec’s leading Young Professional for the year.
+In 2024, Dr. Mark Cohen, CEO and co-founder of Vision Group, was named one of the EY Entrepreneur Of The Year® 2024 Québec Award Winner.
+In 2007, Cohen was awarded the Bank of Montreal Arista award organized by the Young Chamber of Commerce of Montreal as Quebec's leading Young Professional for the year.
 In 2006, he received the Howard Stotland Technology Award for Young Technology Entrepreneur of the Year.
 In 2008, Cohen was named one of Canada's Top 40 Under 40.
 He is a Quebec recipient of the Ernst & Young 2008 Entrepreneur of the Year Award in the professional/financial services category and received a National Citation in honour of Service Excellence.